Support &

 For more information about how fair-share is calculated in SLURM, please see: http://slurm.schedmd.com/priority_multifactor.html

-The allocation policy on Kebnekaise is somewhat complex, mainly due to the mixture of normal CPUs, GPUs, and KNLs on Kebnekaise.
+The allocation policy on Kebnekaise is somewhat complex, mainly due to the mixture of normal CPUs (of different kinds) and GPUs (of different kinds) on Kebnekaise.
 Thus, Kebnekaise's allocation policy may need a little extra explanation.

 Note: As long as you ask for less than the number of cores than what there are in one node (28 cores), you will only be allocated for that exact number of cores.
 If you ask for more than 28 cores, you will be allocated whole nodes and accounted for that.